shaoweisong/jsonpog-integration/POG/TAU/README.md

 (*) An extra uncertainty is recommended if you use a different working point (WP) combination than was used to measure the SFs, see the [TWiki](https://twiki.cern.ch/twiki/bin/viewauth/CMS/TauIDRecommendationForRun2).
-The tool should take this automatically into account with the `otherVSlepWP` flag.

 The gen-matching is defined as:
 * `1` for prompt electrons